cskeeters/betty-file-manager/README.md

 ## Term

 *term* is mainly used to get the width and height of the terminal.
-When the window is resized, `Update` is passed a `tea.WindowSizeMsg` which requeries the terminal width and height so that a screen customized to the current dimentions can be drawn by `View`.
+When the window is resized, `Update` is passed a `tea.WindowSizeMsg` which requires the terminal width and height so that a screen customized to the current dimensions can be drawn by `View`.

 ## Logging